What does the Fundamental Theorem of Calculus (Part 1) state?

 All Flashcards

-What is the Fundamental Theorem of Calculus (Part 1)?
+What does the Fundamental Theorem of Calculus (Part 1) state?

 Define Accumulation Function.